 Kun Iam Temple

-Kun Iam Temple is the most impressive and magnificent of the three most famous temples of Macau (the other two are A-Ma Temple and Lin Fung Temple (Lotus Temple).
+Kun Iam Temple is the most impressive and magnificent of the three most famous temples of Macau, and the other two are A-Ma Temple and Lin Fung Temple (Lotus Temple).
 With a history dating back as early as 1632 in the Ming Dynasty (1368 - 1644), it has many similarities with ancient Chinese temples.
 It is also known as the site of the first Sino-American treaty which was signed in 1844.

-At the back of the temple are terraced gardens.
+At the back of Kun Iam Temple are terraced gardens.
 The first Sino-American treaty Wong Ha (Wangxia) Treaty was signed on one of the stone desks here.
-In addition, many calligraphic masterpieces and cultural relics are brought together in this temple.
+In addition, many calligraphic masterpieces and cultural relics are brought together in Kun Iam Temple.

 Lin Fung Temple, together with A-Ma Temple and Kun lam Temple are the three most famous temples in Macau.
 It was built during the Ming Dynasty (1368-1644) and originally named Tianfei Temple.
 The building's current architectural design is the result of several reconstructions undertaken from the Qing Dynasty (1644-1911).